Garage Gym Ideas 2018 – Ultimate Home Gym Design!

 Home Gym Equipment Ideas for Beginners

 Have no weight lifting experience?
-If you can afford it, the smith machine is a great machine for beginners to practice proper form on.
+If you can afford it, the smith machine is a great machine for beginners to practice proper form on, but it can be a bit expensive as a first item for your garage gym.
 A smith machine is basically a power rack, but It has a safety system set up with a chain that provides great resistance while also having a fail safe.
 You can see our most highly recommended smith machine models here.

 If the smith machine is out of your price range, simply starting off with an Olympic barbell is a good place to start.
 The weight is very low, you can practice proper form, and it will be very hard to injure yourself as long as you don't overdo it (this shouldn't be a problem since you're a beginner).

 If you are just starting off your fitness journey and have no prior weight lifting training I highly suggest hiring a personal trainer for a few sessions before you try and lift on your own.
 Hiring a personal trainer for a few sessions has so many benefits it's impossible to list them all.
-The main thing you should keep in mind is that lifting heavy with bad form is the quickest way to seriously injure yourself.
+The main thing you should keep in mind is that lifting heavy with bad form is the quickest way to seriously injure yourself (especially if you're working out alone in your garage).
 The biggest mistake you will see people make in the gym is attempting to lift a weight they are not ready for.
 Proper form with lower weight will always be better than bad form with high weight.
 What's the point of purchasing all of your weight room equipment if you only get to use it once or twice?